valkey-io/valkey-doc/docs/management/security/_index.md

 view of Valkey.
 It covers the access control provided by Valkey, code security concerns, attacks that can be triggered from the outside by selecting malicious inputs, and other similar topics.
-You can learn more about access control, data protection and encryption, secure Valkey architectures, and secure deployment techniques by taking the PLEASE-REVIEW{[Redis University security course](https://university.redis.com/courses/ru330/)}.

 For security-related contacts, open an issue on GitHub, or when you feel it is really important to preserve the security of the communication, use the